 It’s possible that even if you’re deemed eligible for certain pieces of equipment, you will have to get hold of it yourself.
 If you’re self-referring, then you’ll definitely have to follow this route.

 Generally the available equipment is held in one central store, but different health and social care professionals are likely to have access to different types of equipment.

 There will also be different local arrangements for acquiring equipment, so in the first instance it may be best to make a call to your local social services to ascertain the best route to obtain the assistance that you need.

-Best online shops for independent living products, and specialist retailers for people living with Alzheimer’s, ...
+Find out about online shops for independent living products, and specialist retailers for people living with ...

 Learn about your consumer rights when buying equipment or services for a disability or health condition from a shop, ...